masterLazy/mLib/README.md

 ## Situation

 mLib lacks maintain.
-Some part of it still works well but other parts doesn't.
+Some part of it still works well but other parts don't.